US Dept. of the Interior

 Technology transfer provides critical support to current programs in the following ways:

 TROMPE - Powered Passive Aeration of Mine Water

-There will be two guided tours highlighting the TROMPE and the passive treatment system, one from 10:00 am to 12:00 pm and another from 1:00 pm to 3:00 pm.
+There were two guided tours highlighting the TROMPE and the passive treatment system, one from 10:00 am to 12:00 pm and another from 1:00 pm to 3:00 pm.

-The event is open to the public and is scheduled for
+The event was open to the public and was held on

 Tuesday, June 18, 2013.

 This manual was generated because of a clear need within the Appalachian Region to create more effective photographic images tailored to the ultimate use and effectively manage, disseminate, and electronically store these images.

 Evaluating SEDCAD Model Performance on Reclaimed Coal Mine Lands in East Tennessee by Siavash Hoomehr, and John S. Schwartz